thibaut-neoledge/azure-docs.fr-fr/articles/search/search-howto-dotnet-sdk.md

 using System.Configuration;
 using System.Linq;
 using System.Threading;
-using Microsoft.Azure.Search;
+using azure.microsoft.com/.Azure.Search;
-using Microsoft.Azure.Search.Models;
+using azure.microsoft.com/.Azure.Search.Models;
-using Microsoft.Spatial;
+using azure.microsoft.com/.Spatial;

 namespace AzureSearch.SDKHowTo
 {